-If your air conditioner ices over, the area to focus on is the evaporator coil within the condenser unit.
+If your air conditioner ices over, the culprit is the evaporator coil within the condenser unit.
 There are two likely reasons the coil might freeze.
 First, the airflow through the coil is restricted.
 The system is trying to push more cold air through the coil than it can handle and therefore frost starts to accumulate on the air conditioner and slow the process even more.
-Eventually the frozen water may cause damage to the key parts of your AC.
+Eventually the frozen water can cause damage to the components of your AC.

-If this is not the case, a frozen AC may be due to a low level of refrigerant.
-Similarly, if this is the case, there simply isn’t enough “juice” to adequately push the air through the coil and the coil and the parts around it start to freeze up, giving your air conditioner a layer of ice and keeping your home from receiving the cool air it needs.
+If this is not the case, a frozen AC may be due to a lack of refrigerant.
+Similarly, if this is the case, there simply isn’t enough “juice” to properly push the air through the coil and the coil and the parts around it start to freeze up, giving your air conditioner a layer of ice and keeping your home from receiving the cool air it needs.

-If your air conditioner has stopped cooling properly and is covered in frost or ice, don’t worry.
+If your air conditioner has stopped cooling properly and has developed a layer of frost or ice, don’t worry.
 Follow these simple steps and your home will be feeling good again in no time.

 - Go to the thermostat and turn off your air conditioner totally.

-- Check other areas of your air conditioner through which air flows to make sure air is not restricted.
-Make sure your air filters are clean and all the registers and vents are free of debris.
+- Look at other areas of your air conditioner through which air flows to make sure air is not restricted.
+Ensure your air filters are clean and all the registers and vents are free of debris.

 - Oklahoma City has most experienced HVAC technicians at Gordon's Service Experts, call now and schedule your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a situation that should be addressed by AC pros.

 Now find a good cool spot in front of the fan and wait for your technician to arrive.
 They will be able to make a professional diagnosis of the specific problem with your air conditioner and let you know what kind of air conditioner service you will need to repair the problem.
 Call Gordon's Service Experts at 405-432-2197 today or go online to make your air conditioner service appointment now.